mpemburn/sshell/README.md

 ## How to Use Secure Shell:

-Once you have **Secure Shell** running in a browser, you first need to create a user account by clicking on **Register** in the top right corner.
+Once you have **Secure Shell** running in a browser, you will first need to create a user account by clicking on **Register** in the top right corner.